-- Masoor dal is rich in minerals such as magnesium and calcium, which keeps our bones healthy and teeth shiny and powerful.
+- Masoor dal is rich in minerals such as magnesium and calcium, which keep our bones healthy and teeth shiny and powerful.

-- Reap the full advantages of this dal and its vitamins (E, C, A) which goes a long way to give you a healthy vision, protecting eyes from cataracts and other eye disorders.
+- Reap the full advantages of this dal and its vitamins (E, C, A) which go a long way to give you healthy vision, protecting eyes from cataracts and other eye disorders.

 - Consuming masoor dal gives a good complexion and boosts long and strong hair.

-- While this dal keeps you strong-for-long it works wonderfully as a beauty ingredient for stunning skin and hair.
+- While this dal keeps you strong for a long it works wonderfully as a beauty ingredient for stunning skin and hair.

 Tip: Make a face mask of masoor dal and haldi.
 Apply it on your face for a silky and smooth shine.
 This mask helps in reducing tan too.

-Lastly, masoor dal which is low in fat and high in dietary fiber is a must try legume.
+Lastly, masoor dal which is low in fat and high in dietary fibre is a must-try legume.
 This lentil slows down the digestion process, which aids in weight loss.